31December99/Unit3Dup/README.md

 Thank you

 ___
-## Use 'py' for windows , 'python3' for linux os
+## Use 'py', 'python' for windows , 'python3' for linux os
 ___

 ### Upload single episode or movie '-u' command